uncreative-commons/the-sweet-escape/README.md

 The general gameplay idea is cooperative platformer/puzzle solving with friends or other internet anons.

-It is running live @ http://uncreative.korny.cc/. iOS & android are actually supported, with Onscreen controls, but there might be some scaling issues.
+It is running live @ http://uncreative.korny.cc/. iOS & android are also supported, with Onscreen controls, but there might be some scaling issues.